siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 103 What Is Space.md

 # What Is Space?

 **Claim.** Space is not a stage in which energy resides.
-It is the collection of distances defined by causal separation.
+It is the collection of distances defined by ordered signal separation.

 A distance is not a primitive length.
-It is a measure of how many causal steps or recurrent signal steps separate two events or configurations.
+It is a count of how many recurrent signal steps separate two configurations.
+Once such steps are ordered, they can also be described as causal steps.
 The total set of such separations forms the relational structure we call space.

 Geometry is therefore descriptive rather than ontological.
 It summarizes the organization of flow; it does not contain it.
 When the resulting distance